 Exhibits Number Description of Exhibit 1.1 Form of Underwriting Agreement.
-3.1 Articles of Association of the Registrant (incorporated by reference to Exhibit 3.1 to the Registrant's Registration Statement on Form F-1 filed on March 18, 2021 (File No. 333-253818)).
-4.1 Form of Deposit Agreement (incorporated by reference to Exhibit 4.1 to the Registrant's Registration Statement on Form F-1 filed on March 18, 2021 (File No. 333-253818)).
+3.1 Form of Articles of Association of the Registrant (to be effective upon the consummation of this offering).
+4.1 Form of Deposit Agreement.
 4.2 Form of American Depositary Receipt (included in Exhibit 4.1).
-4.3 Form of Shareholders' Agreement between the Registrant and certain shareholders (incorporated by reference to Exhibit 4.3 to the Registrant's Registration Statement on Form F-1 filed on March 18, 2021 (File No. 333-253818)).
-4.4 Form of Registration Rights Agreement between the Registrant and certain shareholders (incorporated by reference to Exhibit 4.4 to the Registrant's Registration Statement on Form F-1 filed on March 3, 2021 (File No. 333-253818)).
-5.1 Opinion of Advokatfirman Delphi KB, Swedish counsel to the Registrant.
-10.1† Manufacturing Supply Agreement, dated August 10, 2016, by and between Bio-Techne Corp. and Olink Proteomics AB (incorporated by reference to Exhibit 10.1 to the Registrant's Registration Statement on Form F-1 filed on March 3, 2021 (File No. 333-253818)).
-10.2† OEM Supply Agreement, dated December 29, 2016, by and between Fluidigm Corporation and Olink Proteomics AB (incorporated by reference to Exhibit 10.2 to the Registrant's Registration Statement on Form F-1 filed on March 3, 2021 (File No. 333-253818)).
-10.3 Lease Agreement, dated May 11, 2018, by and between Cresset Grove LLC and Olink Proteomics, Inc (incorporated by reference to Exhibit 10.3 to the Registrant's Registration Statement on Form F-1 filed on March 3, 2021 (File No. 333-253818)).
-10.4 English summary of Lease Agreement, dated November 11, 2010, by and between Vasakronan AB (publ) and Olink Proteomics AB (incorporated by reference to Exhibit 10.4 to the Registrant's Registration Statement on Form F-1 filed on March 3, 2021 (File No. 333-253818)).
+4.3 Form of Shareholders' Agreement between the Registrant and certain shareholders 4.4 Form of Registration Rights Agreement between the Registrant and certain shareholders 5.1 Opinion of Advokatfirman Delphi KB, Swedish counsel to the Registrant.
+10.1† Manufacturing Supply Agreement, dated August 10, 2016, by and between Bio-Techne Corp. and Olink Proteomics AB.
+10.2† OEM Supply Agreement, dated December 29, 2016, by and between Fluidigm Corporation and Olink Proteomics AB.
+10.3 Lease Agreement, dated May 11, 2018, by and between Cresset Grove LLC and Olink Proteomics, Inc. 10.4 English summary of Lease Agreement, dated November 11, 2010, by and between Vasakronan AB (publ) and Olink Proteomics AB.
+10.5 2021 Incentive Award Plan.
+21.1 Subsidiaries of the Registrant.

-Exhibits Number Description of Exhibit 10.5 2021 Incentive Award Plan (incorporated by reference to Exhibit 10.5 to the Registrant's Registration Statement on Form F-1 filed on March 18, 2021 (File No. 333-253818)).
-21.1 Subsidiaries of the Registrant (incorporated by reference to Exhibit 21.1 to the Registrant's Registration Statement on Form F-1 filed on March 3, 2021 (File No. 333-253818)).
 23.1 Consent of Öhrlings PricewaterhouseCoopers AB, independent registered public accounting firm.
 23.2 Consent of Advokatfirman Delphi KB, Swedish counsel to the Registrant (included in Exhibit 5.1).
 24.1 Power of Attorney (included on signature page to this registration statement).